-The goal of the DexignFutures.org website is to broadly disseminate Dexign Futures materials so that you can learn to Dexign Futures.
+The goal of the DexignFutures.org website is to broadly disseminate Dexign Futures materials so that you can learn to Dexign Futures and teach the methods learned if you like.
 There are two ongoing efforts for the 15-week semester-long Dexign Futures course: provide an English version and in collaboration with Professor Fu Zhiyong from Tsinghua University in Beijing, China create a translated version of Dexign Futures in Chinese.

-Professor Peter Scupelli from the School of Design at Carnegie Mellon is developing a 7-week version of Dexign Futures for CMU students offered in Fall 2019.
-He proposed to develop the equivalent of a 45-hour course to be offered at CMU Qatar in Spring 2020.
-As these different versions become available they will be posted on this website.
+Professor Peter Scupelli from the School of Design at Carnegie Mellon is developing a 7-week version of Dexign Futures for CMU students offered in Fall 2019-2020.
+He is developing the equivalent of a 45-hour course to be offered at CMU Qatar spring 2021.
+As these different versions become available, open-source versions of the courses will be posted on this website.

 Sustainability is often framed in terms of long-range challenges unfolding over periods of a generation or more, for example looking to a specified multi-decadal time horizon like the year 2050 (WBCSD, 2009).
 Dexign Futures explicitly focused on aligning near-term design action with sustainable futures.

 Dexign Futures grew out of a course titled Dexign the Future originated in 2013 by Arnold Wasserman as Nierenberg Chair Visiting Professor.
 The course was co-taught by Wasserman via remote telepresence and Prof. Peter Scupelli on-site. https://dexignthefuture.com/